igreil/simplinvoice/README.md

 # Changelog

 v.01 Forked from rechnung.sty.
 Tidyed up some code.
-The basics.
+The basics. v.02 Added two sample letters.
+The German one can serve as a viable basis for your invoice, but the English one is more proof-of-concept than anything else.
+Both are extensively commented in English.

 ## Known issues / Bug / Wanted Improvements